yargs/yargs/docs/api.md

 and `yargs` the yargs instance itself, which provides contextual information about the current state of parsing.

+Yargs will wait for an async middleware function to complete before going on:
+- if it returns a promise
+- or if it accepts a `done` function as its 3rd argument, and calls it

 A modified `argv` object will ultimately be what is passed to a command's handler function.